billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 handling of that would look more like the handling of variables in the main water types.
 But I think that may be more complexity than it's worth.)

+#### More updated thoughts (2019-07-02) - though I don't really like this idea

+One other option I thought about is putting the calculation of these temporary patch-level fluxes inside `TracerFlux_CanopyInterceptionAndThroughfall`, as I was considering earlier.
+But the bulk fluxes would be stored in the coordination routine and passed in as subroutine arguments.
+There would then be a `first_tracer` logical flag that is true for the first tracer and false for the others; the bulk fluxes would only be set if this is true (otherwise we'd use the already-computed values).
+This could be an okay option that avoids performance problems But I don't generally like code that uses a `first_time` flag, and I prefer the above solution (under "Updated thoughts").